International Money Transfer to Germany

 MOIN – South Korea

-As an award-winning FinTech company, MOIN offers the best cross-border money transfer solution from Korea to the world.
-By providing fast and convenient money transfer service at an affordable price, MOIN wants to innovate inefficiencies and create value for the customers.
+As an award-winning FinTech company, MOIN offers a great cross-border money transfer solution from Korea to the world.
+By providing fast and convenient money transfer service at an affordable price, MOIN wants to innovate inefficiencies and create value for customers.
 MOIN supports international transfer to more 27 countries including the European Union, USA, China, Japan, Australia, and Singapore.
 Established in March 2016, MOIN won the Financial Supervisory Service Award at the ‘2016 Financial Reformation Start-up and Job Fair Competition’.
 Obtaining official "Small-sum Transfer License" from the Ministry of Strategy and Finance in January 2018 once again confirmed that MOIN keeps up to the Bank-level security standards.

 USE MOIN

-XCURRENCY – China
+EasyTransfer – China

 *These are affiliate links with advertising intent.
 We might earn a small commission if you see value in the products and decide to buy them.